amranidev/scaffold-interface/README.md

 ####features :

-+ generate your model,views,controller and migrations just in few clicks.
++ Generate your model,views,controller and migrations just in few clicks.

-+ rollbacking possibility.
++ Rollbacking possibility.

-+ using an interface to design your table
++ Using an interface to design your table

 #Package installation#

-Add scaffold-interface to your composer.json file to require Ajaxis :
+1. Add scaffold-interface to your composer.json file to require Ajaxis :

 ```json
 require : {